BobbyBurnsy/Service-Desk-Advanced/SDA/FAQ.md

 ## 3. Installation & Deployment Guide

 ### What are the prerequisites for running the console?
-Technicians running the console must have the **RSAT: Active Directory Domain Services** tools installed, as well as the **Microsoft Graph API** PowerShell modules.
+Technicians running the console must have the **RSAT: Active Directory Domain Services** tools installed.
+For the entra/intune tools to work properly, they must also have the **Microsoft Graph API** PowerShell modules.

 ### How do I set up a new technician's workstation?
 Simply have the technician right-click and run `Install-SDADependencies.ps1` as Administrator.
 This bootstrapper will automatically enforce TLS 1.2, configure the local execution policy, trust the PSGallery, and install all required Microsoft Graph modules.